prashgec/ingenico-test/README.md

 swagger UI is configured to test all the APIs at http://localhost:8080/swagger-ui.html

-test cases are incomplete as of now.
+basic junit test cases are available.